insure logo

 Minimum car insurance requirements in Illinois

-Most states require drivers to carry a minimum amount of liability car insurance, and Illinois is no exception.
-Drivers are required to carry 25/50/20 in liability coverage, which translates into:
+Most states require all drivers to carry a minimum amount of liability coverage to drive legally.
+Illinois requires drivers to carry 25/50/20 in liability coverage, which translates into:

 expert